Campus Program for Minors / Child Protection Training

 - are not enrolled at the institution

-- attend or temporarily reside at the camp for all or part of at lease four days; and
+- attend or temporarily reside at the camp

-Program Operator - a person who owns, operates, or supervises a campus program for minors, regardless of profit
+Program Operator - a person who owns, operates, or supervises a campus program for minors, regardless of profit.

-Training and examination program on sexual abuse and child molestation - a program approved by the Department of State Health Services
+Training and examination program on sexual abuse and child molestation - a program approved by the Department of State Health Services.

 Professional (as defined by Chapter 261, Family Code) - an individual who is licensed or certified by the state or who is an employee of a facility licensed, certified, or operated by the state and who, in the normal course of official duties or duties for which a license or certification is required, has direct contact with children.
 The term includes teachers, nurses, doctors, day-care employees, employees of a clinic or health care facility that provides reproductive services, juvenile probation officers, and juvenile detention or correctional officers.